If you have reduced grip, weakness or tremor, it can be difficult to handle cutlery. Several specially designed styles are available, including:

 They come in various sizes and the handles are usually made from easy-grip material.

-Plate guards can stop food from falling off the edge of your plate.
-They clip onto the plate and provide an upright ring around it.
+Plate guards clip onto the plate and provide an upright ring around it to stop food from falling off the edge.
 You can also push food up against the guard to get it onto your fork or spoon.

-You can place a mat made of a special tacky material under a plate or bowl to stop it from moving around while you eat.
+These mats are made of a special tacky material and can be placed under plates or bowls to stop them moving around.
 This can be especially useful if you have limited mobility in one arm and find yourself chasing your plate across the table.

 Non-slip mats can also be used on a tray to stop cups sliding during carrying, and between a mixing bowl and a work surface to stop the bowl moving.

-Non-slip mats come in a range of colours.
-They may be pre-cut in placemat styles, or you can buy the material by the metre and cut it to the size you need.
+Non-slip mats may be pre-cut in placemat styles, or you can buy the material by the metre and cut it to the size you need.

 A kettle tipper lets you pour boiling water out of the kettle without lifting it up, which reduces the risk of spills and burns.
-They are usually designed to cradle your kettle, and can be used on different common teapot or kettle styles.
-Check compatibility with your kettle before purchasing.
+Check your kettle will fit the tipper before buying one.